Paranthu Po

 Paranthu Po is a 2025 Indian Tamil-language road musical comedy film written, directed and co-produced by Ram under his banner Seven Seas and Seven Hills Productions along with JioHotstar and GKS Bros Productions.
 The film stars Shiva and Mithul Ryan in the lead roles alongside Grace Antony, Anjali, Aju Varghese, and Vijay Yesudas in important roles.

 The music and background score was composed by Santhosh Dhayanidhi and Yuvan Shankar Raja, while the cinematography and editing were handled by N. K. Ekambaram and Mathi V. S. respectively.
 The film was extensively shot in Tamil Nadu and Kerala.

 Paranthu Po was screened on 4 February 2025 in the International Film Festival Rotterdam and it had its theatrical release on 4 July 2025.
-Despite receiving positive reviews from critics, it underperformed at the box office.
+The film received positive reviews from critics.